-Students will arrive and enter campus through designated entry points.
+Students will arrive at staggered times and enter campus through designated entry points.
 All access points to campus will be open in order to provide the most direct route from home to classrooms and minimize the number of people at entry points.
-Bike racks have been placed at all entry points.
 Parents/guardians may not enter campus and are expected to maintain social distancing outside access points (signage will be posted).
 Drivers dropping off students in the parking lot must stay in cars.

-Students go directly to designated location and line up on marks placed at 6 foot distance or enter the classroom as the teacher directs.

-Lingering on the playground or anywhere on the campus will not be permitted; school staff will supervise and direct students to their designated locations during arrival time.

-Upon entering the classroom, students wash or sanitize hands and sit at assigned seats.

-Students who arrive after school has started will need to check into the office before reporting to class.
+- Students go directly to the classroom and line up on marks placed at 6 foot distance or enter the classroom as the teacher directs. - Lingering on the playground or anywhere on campus will not be permitted; school staff will supervise and direct students to their classrooms during arrival time. - Upon entering the classroom, students wash hands and sit at their assigned spot. - Students will arrive at staggered times in order to minimize traffic and the number of visits to campus by adults. - Students who arrive after school has started need to check into the office before reporting to class.